elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 });
 ```

-In the process of [dynamic adding and removing block elements](#dynamic) it can  be necessary to reset cache of elements.
+In the process of [dynamic adding and removing block elements](#dynamic) it can  be necessary to drop cache of elements.
 This is what the `dropElemCache('elements')` method is used for.
 The space-separated list of names is indicated as a parameter for those elements, cache reset is needed for:

 ```js